pub struct WATCHER;Expand description

 When an efficient watcher cannot be used a poll watcher fallback is used, the poll watcher reads the directory or path every elapse of this interval.
 The poll watcher is also used for paths that do not exist yet, that is also affected by this interval.

-Maximum time the service keeps the process alive to process pending IO operations when the app shuts down.
+Maximum time the service keeps the process alive to finish pending IO operations when the app shuts down.

 Is 1 minute by default.